GlobalWallet/Docs/_api/cashiersession.md

     {: .success }
   **Example request**

-    A curl request to add a new riddle:
+    A curl request to Start a transaction:

     ```
     curl -X POST \